FRC3636/docs/src/wpilib/simulation.md

 ## Starting the simulator

 After the robot's code is downloaded, a simulator can be opened by pressing Ctrl-Shift-P and selecting the "Simulate robot code" option.
-The robot's state can be controlled in the upper right hand corner.
-Disabled means it will not accept input, autonomous means it will run a pre-programmed path, and teleoperated means it can be controlled by a driver.
+The [robot's state](robot-states.md) can be controlled in the upper right hand corner.

 ## Setting up controls